Create a map

 Previously, you opened your map in Adobe Illustrator and styled it to your specifications.
 Next, you'll configure a map legend or map key and add a title for the map.
 Then, you'll export your artwork as a PDF file.

-Based on the visible layers in the Compilation window, you'll move the legend so that it's positioned next to the map.
+The legend was created based on the visible layers in the Compilation window.
+You'll change some text and move the legend to align it with the map.

-- On the toolbar, click the Type Tool button.
+- On the toolbar, click the Type Tool.

 - Double-click the Buildings text and type Current Stores.